Official UH Email Requirements

 - Email address must be a UH address (a UH departmental email address is acceptable)

 - Footer - must direct the recipient how to verify the validity of the message.
-For example:

 This is an official message sent by (College/Division/Department name).
 To verify the validity of this message, you may visit the (College/Division/Department name) website at (Link) or contact (College/Division/Department name) at (Phone Number) or via email at (Email Address).